Harvard - in-text citations

 Should I include page numbers in my citations?

 It is compulsory to include the page number(s) with a quote from a source which has numbered pages, such as a book or a journal article.
+Include the location of the quote from the source even if it is in Roman numerals, is an article with e in front of it or a line number.
 If the original source does not have page numbers (e.g. a website) then you do not have to include them.
 If you include a quotation from an ebook, without page numbers, use the number used by the e-reader as a guide to locating your quotation.

 The page number(s) should be given after the year, separated by a colon and a space.